iDPL/placement/README.md

 Creating a new placement test:
 A placement job is a Directed Acyclic Graph (DAG).
 A sample dag is defined in the file placement4.dag.
-Which like the following:
+Which looks like the following:

     JOB A placement4-submit
     SCRIPT POST A /bin/false